ABOUT ME

 You know how everyone says: "For every animal brought from a breeder, you're leaving/killing an animal in a shelter".

 This isn't accurate.
 Hear me out.
 Why do animals end up in shelters?
+Who created this problem in the first place?!

 They get dumped or surrendered for a multitude of reasons... behavioural problems, medical problems, or they grew up and weren't so cute anymore.
 A lot of people give puppies, kittens, or rabbits for christmas presents, and the recipient either wasn't ready, wasn't old enough, or the fit wasn't right for whatever reason.